HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 that individual observations were insufficient, and decided to combine Swift-XRT observations within week-long bins.
-The generation of combined Swift products is beyond the scope of this demonstration, so we will attempt something similar by fitting a single model to **most** of our Swift-XRT spectra.
+The generation of combined Swift products is beyond the scope of this demonstration, so we will attempt something similar by fitting a single model to all our Swift-XRT spectra.
 This should significantly increase our constraining power.

 #### Setting up and running a joint fit